Vetrimaaran: 2011–2015: Breakthrough and widespread acclaim

-2016-present: Further success
+2016–present: Further success

-Vetrimaaran's third venture was the crime-thriller Visaranai (2015), which was produced by Dhanush's Wunderbar Productions, and based on M. Chandrakumar's novel Lock Up.
-The film deals with the lives of a few Tamil laborers subject to horrific atrocities committed by the police in which they are unable to escape from.
-Vetrimaaran chose to begin the film before the schedule for his other venture Vada Chennai (2018) and reunited with actors Dinesh, Murugadoss and Kishore, where the first two play the main Tamil laborers, while the latter plays an auditor.
-Though he had dubbed for Kishore in Aadukalam, Samuthirakani made this film his maiden acting collaboration with Vetrimaaran, portraying as a hard nosed yet sympathetic police inspector, while Telugu film actor Ajay Ghosh made his breakthrough as a Telugu soft speaking, yet "villainous" inspector in Guntur.
-The film earlier had the working titles of Kutravaali and Lock-Up, during the first schedule in Guindy.
-The first half of the film was finished completely in September 2014 in locations across Hyderabad.
-The director later announced that the film would be an experimental film lasting only 60 minutes.
+Vetrimaaran's third venture was the crime-thriller Visaranai (2016) was based on M. Chandrakumar's novel Lock Up.
+The film deals with the lives of a few Tamil laborers subject to horrific atrocities committed by the police from which they are unable to escape.
+Vetrimaaran chose to begin the film before the schedule for his other venture Vada Chennai (2018) and reunited with actors Dinesh, Murugadoss, and Kishore, where the first two play the main Tamil laborers, while the latter plays an auditor.
+Though he had dubbed for Kishore in Aadukalam, Samuthirakani made this film his maiden acting collaboration with Vetrimaaran, portraying as a hard-nosed yet sympathetic police inspector, while Telugu film actor Ajay Ghosh made his breakthrough as a Telugu soft-spoken yet "villainous" inspector in Guntur.
+Upon release, Visaranai received positive reviews.
+Twitch Film viewed Visarnai as a top class film about reality comparable to 2012 Cannes favorite Gangs of Wasseypur.
+Baradwaj Rangan, then of The Hindu wrote "Visaranai is beautifully filmed, though there isn't much room for beauty.
+The frames appear to have been snatched from the back alleys of life.
+The verité illusion is aided by the utterly lifelike performances—even if the word "performance" seems wrong."